China calls the shots in Myanmar's civil war

 Follow an oil-and-gas pipeline through three conflict zones

-Myself and a few others at The Economist first had the idea for an interactive article covering Myanmar’s civil war last autumn, not long after we finished working on a story about the siege in Sudan, a collaboration with The Economist’s films team.
+Myself and a few colleagues at The Economist first had the idea for an interactive article covering Myanmar’s civil war last autumn, not long after we finished working on a story about the siege in Sudan, a collaboration with The Economist’s films team.
 Much like Sudan’s civil war, the struggle in Myanmar involves many different ethnic and political groups that are fighting for a multitude of reasons across many states.
 We thought a visual approach, using animated maps and photographs, would help us convey the complexity of the situation.